|Exeter Hand Clinic|

 |About David Standley|

-David Standley, having already trained as a general orthopaedic surgeon, chose to specialise exclusively in the diagnosis and treatment of problems in the hand and elbow.
+David Standley, having already trained as a general orthopaedic surgeon, chose to specialise exclusively in the diagnosis and treatment of problems in the hand.
 His entire elective practice, both private and NHS, is now concentrated on this complex area.

 Mr Standley qualified from The London Hospital Medical School in 1990.
 He had previously joined the Royal Army Medical Corp during University and served his years prior to surgical training as Medical Officer to the Royal Artillery.
 In 1993 he started his Basic Surgical Training; working in Germany and the UK prior to his first Fellowship of the Royal College of Surgeons in 1996.
 Having become a Fellow he moved to the Southwest of England where he has largely lived since.